legal resources necessary to hold negligent facilities accountable.

 The results of the resident's x-rays revealed "humeral head changes appear to be chronic, likely secondary to alcoholic vascular necrosis.
 The elbow shows what appears to be chronic changes to the capitellum.
 The emergency room doctors stated that "no need for surgical interventions."

 If your loved one has been injured or died prematurely while living at Jonesboro Health and Rehabilitation Center, call the Arkansas nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now for legal help.
-Our law firm fights aggressively on behalf of Craighead County victims of mistreatment living in long-term facilities including nursing homes in Jonesboro.
+Our network of attorneys fights aggressively on behalf of Craighead County victims of mistreatment living in long-term facilities including nursing homes in Jonesboro.
 Let our skilled attorneys file and resolve your nursing home abuse compensation claim against all those who caused your loved one harm.
 Our years of experience ensure a successful conclusion to your case.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight on your behalf to ensure your rights are protected.

 Our attorneys accept every case concerning wrongful death, personal injury and nursing home abuse through a contingency fee agreement.
 This arrangement postpones your payment for our legal services until after we have successfully resolved your case through a jury trial award or a negotiated settlement.
 We provide every client a "No Win/No-Fee" Guarantee, meaning if we are unable to obtain compensation on your behalf, you owe our legal team nothing.
 Let our team begin working on your case today to ensure you receive adequate compensation.
 All information you share with our law offices will remain confidential.